An Analysis of Initial Training Strategies for Exemplar-Free Class-Incremental Learning: Analysis of results

 In Figure \ref{fig:pre-train_on_A}, we observe notable variations in accuracy among different initial training strategies, thus prompting the identification of three regimes: \begin{enumerate}[noitemsep,wide,labelwidth=!] \item \textbf{Strategies that surpass supervised learning without transfer:} MoCoV3-ft, DINOv2-t, BYOL-ft, SL(ResNet)-ft, MoCov3-t.
 These approaches exhibit superior performance by generating a robust latent space, whose features are transferable.
 MoCoV3-ft enhances its latent space by fine-tuning, enabling better generalization compared to other methods.
 DINOv2-t follows, leveraging its extensive self-supervised training on a very large amount of data.
 BYOL-ft and SL(ResNet)-ft closely follow, highlighting the advantage gained from additional adaptation steps on the target dataset following pre-training.
 MoCov3-t is fifth, showing that features generated through an adapted self-supervised method have a generalization capability that can be leveraged in CIL. \item \textbf{Strategies that exhibit no significant improvement over supervised learning without transfer:} SL(ResNet)-ft, BYOL-t, SL(DeiT)-t.
 Our analysis underlines the capability of well-designed self-supervised methods to outperform supervised pre-training approaches. \item \textbf{Strategies that underperform compared to supervised learning without transfer:} MoCoV3, BYOL, DINOv2-ft, SL(DeiT)-ft.
 The inferior performance of self-supervised methods can be attributed to the limited initial data.
 Furthermore, the challenging nature of fine-tuning for transformer models contributes to the underwhelming outcomes observed in these models. \end{enumerate}

-An analogous examination of the average forgetting reveals that the majority of pairwise initial training strategies exhibit no significant distinctions.
-However, it is noteworthy that DINOv2-t stands out with a notably lower forgetting compared to other strategies, including SL(ResNet).
-This achievement is particularly remarkable considering that DINOv2-t has the highest initial accuracy among the examined methods.
+The analysis of the average forgetting, illustrated in Figure 3 of the supplementary material, indicates that the majority of pairwise initial training strategies exhibit no significant distinctions.
+However, DINOv2-t exhibits lower forgetting compared to other strategies, including SL (ResNet).
+This is particularly remarkable considering that DINOv2-t has the highest initial accuracy.
 Conversely, fine-tuned transfer models (DINOv2-ft, SL(DeiT)-ft) also display a lower forgetting, albeit primarily attributed to their inherently low initial accuracy, which leaves little room for further decline in their accuracy.